adrianwedd/latent-self/docs/docs_as_code.md

 The `.github/workflows/docs.yml` workflow installs MkDocs, builds the docs for the main application and the demo portal, checks links with `lychee`, and publishes all generated sites to GitHub Pages when the `main` branch is updated.

+## Localization

+Translation files live next to the English sources using the `.es.md` suffix.
+Run `mkdocs serve` to preview all languages.
+The CI workflow installs `mkdocs-static-i18n` and builds every configured locale automatically.